tonipepperoni/styleguide/README.md

 ### Vuex ORM
 1. Make sure you use camelCase when naming the entity, this is not the same as Laravel snake_case
 2. You have to also create a pivot model for vuex, you don't need to do this in graphql/laravel
+3. Use this.increment() for primary keys (not for foreign), when you create the model and persis it, it will change this auto generated id with the one from the server

 ```javascript
 import { Model } from '@vuex-orm/core'